Employees of the Company

 GRI 404-2

 As building new S-curve businesses is one of GPSC’s core strategies, the development of future leaders with necessary skills is vital.
 In 2021, GPSC initiated the SPARK Accelerator Management Trainee Program, which is a future leader development program of GPSC Group, the innovation leader of PTT Group’s electricity business.
 The objective is to enhance leadership potential for employees and external parties through diverse learning mechanisms and challenges both domestically and abroad.
-Participants will have an opportunity to be rotated to three key operational components over a period of three years, namely corporate strategy and subsidiary management; business development, commerce, and financial management; and operations.
+Participants will have an opportunity to be rotated to three key operational components over a period of three years, namely Corporate strategy and Investment Management, business development, commerce, financial management and operations.

 SPARK Accelerator Management Trainee Program